The 4-H Program and Your Child

 Staying Connected to the 4-H Program

 Once your child has joined 4-H, he or she will receive a 4-H Ontario Membership Card and information about 4-H opportunities.
 Your family will also begin receiving the 4-H magazine, Leadership in Action.
-We release the magazine twice a year and it holds a tonne of great information about what’s happening in the world of 4-H, including activities, events and opportunities that are available for your child to participate in.
+We release the magazine twice a year and it holds a ton of great information about what’s happening in the world of 4-H, including activities, events and opportunities that are available for your child to participate in.

 Getting Your Child Excited About 4-H